Herman rings of meromorphic maps with an omitted value: Proofs of the Results

+As discussed in the proof of Theorem~\ref{nested-nonnested HR}, a Herman ring may have many pre-images out of which only one will be periodic and we refer it as periodic pre-image of the ring.
+For a Herman ring $H$ and an $H-$relevant pole $w$, let $H_j$ be a Herman ring surrounding $w$.
+Then the $H-$outermost ring of the $H-$maximal nest containing $H_j$ is called the outermost ring with respect to $w$.

-\begin{lemma} Let $f \in M_o$ have only one simply bounded pole $w$.
-If $H_m$ is the outermost ring with respect to $w$ then $B(H_m) \bigcap O_f = \emptyset$ and $H_m$ does not enclose any pre-image of $w$. \end{lemma} \begin{proof} If $B(H_m) \bigcap O_f \neq \emptyset$ then the periodic pre-image $H_{m-1}$ of $H_m$ must enclose a pole by Remark~\ref{sb pole enclosed}.
-This pole is $w$ as this is the only simply bounded pole of $f$.
-Note that $O_f$ is enclosed by the innermost ring with respect to $w$ by Lemma~\ref{O_f in innermost}(3).
-Since the periodic pre-image $H_{m-1}$ of $H_m$ encloses $w$, $H_{m-1}$ also encloses $O_f$.
-Similarly, it follows that the periodic pre-image $H_{m-2}$ of $H_{m-1}$ encloses $w$ as well as $O_f$.
-By repeating this process for finitely many times, it is seen that $H_{j}$ encloses $w$ for all $j \geq 0$.
-In other words, $H_m$ is nested which is not possible by Theorem~\ref{nested-nonnested HR}.
+\begin{lemma} Let $f \in M_o$ have only one single separated pole $w$.
+If $H_m$ is the outermost ring with respect to $w$ then $B(H_m) \bigcap O_f = \emptyset$ and $H_m$ does not surround any pre-image of $w$. \end{lemma} \begin{proof} If $B(H_m) \bigcap O_f \neq \emptyset$ then the periodic pre-image $H_{m-1}$ of $H_m$ must surround a pole by Remark~\ref{sb pole enclosed}.
+This pole is $w$ as this is the only single separated pole of $f$.
+Note that $O_f$ is surrounded by the innermost ring with respect to $w$ by Lemma~\ref{O_f in innermost}(3).
+Since the periodic pre-image $H_{m-1}$ of $H_m$ surrounds $w$, $H_{m-1}$ also surrounds $O_f$.
+Similarly, it follows that the periodic pre-image $H_{m-2}$ of $H_{m-1}$ surrounds $w$ as well as $O_f$.
+By repeating this process for finitely many times, it is seen that $H_{j}$ surrounds $w$ for all $j \geq 0$.
+In other words, $H_m$ is strictly nested which is not possible by Theorem~\ref{nested-nonnested HR}.